 \subsection{General considerations}

-When a secondary companion mass, be it a planet or another star, is present in a protoplanetary system, its gravitational potential has two main effects on the surrounding material: (i) it excites waves at resonant locations in the disc (i.e., regions where the companion and disc orbital frequency have integer commensurability), which deposit angular momentum and energy in it, ``pushing away'' the material (dust/gas) from the co-orbital region (e.g. \citealp{goldreich1980,goodman2001}); (ii) it makes the orbits of the material unstable, creating regions devoid of material (e.g., \citealp{rudak1981,pichardo2005}).
+When a secondary companion mass (a planet or another star) is present in a protoplanetary system, its gravitational potential has two main effects on the surrounding material: (i) It excites waves at resonant locations in the disc (i.e. regions in which the orbital frequency of the companion and the disc have an integer commensurability) that deposit angular momentum and energy in it.
+This pushes the material (dust/gas) away from the co-orbital region (e.g. \citealp{goldreich1980,goodman2001}). (ii) It destabilises the orbits of the material and creates regions that are devoid of material (e.g. \citealp{rudak1981,pichardo2005}).
 When these mechanisms become sufficiently effective, the gravitational interaction leads to a change in the density structure of the disc.

-If the mass ratio $q=M_2/M_1$ of the companion mass $M_2$ to the central star $M_1$ exceeds a certain threshold, a gap opens across the companion co-orbital region (for typical protoplanetary disc parameters, $q>10^{-3}$ for gas gap opening \citealp{crida2006}, $q>10^{-4}$ for dust gap opening \citealp{dipierro2017}).
+When the mass ratio $q=M_2/M_1$ of the companion mass $M_2$ to the central star $M_1$ exceeds a certain threshold, a gap opens in the co-orbital region of the companion (for typical protoplanetary disc parameters $q>10^{-3}$ for a gas-gap opening \citealp{crida2006}, and $q>10^{-4}$ for a dust-gap opening \citealp{dipierro2017}).
 The typical companions in this gap-forming mass regime are planets that can form characteristic gap features.
-Inside the gap, the planet is surrounded by a circumplanetary disc or envelope, while a stream of material connects the outer disc with the inner disc across the gap, through the L1 and L2 Lagrange points.
+Inside the gap, the planet is surrounded by a circumplanetary disc or envelope, while a stream of material connects the outer disc with the inner disc across the gap through the L1 and L2 Lagrange points.

-For larger mass ratios ($q>0.04$), the companion starts producing a cavity instead of a gap.
-The structure and dynamics of the disc become more complex, with three distinct components: two circumstellar discs, each surrounding the primary and secondary stars and externally truncated by mutual gravitational interactions; and one circumbinary disc encompassing both stars, separated by a material-depleted region known as the ``cavity''.
-The origin of this transition between gap and cavity regimes is attributed to the lack of horseshoe/tadpole-type orbits -- i.e., stable orbits around Lagrange points L4 and L5 \citep{murray1999} -- for mass ratios $q\gtrsim 0.04$.
+For higher mass ratios ($q>0.04$), the companion starts to produce a cavity instead of a gap.
+The structure and dynamics of the disc become more complex and have three distinct components: two circumstellar discs, each of which surrounds the primary and secondary stars and is externally truncated by mutual gravitational interactions; and one circumbinary disc that encompasses both stars and is separated by a material-depleted region known as the cavity.
+The origin of this transition between the gap and cavity regimes is the lack of horseshoe and/or tadpole-type orbits, that is, stable orbits around the Lagrange points L4 and L5 \citep{murray1999} for mass ratios $q\gtrsim 0.04$.